J1a2n3s4/EasyAudioMaker/README.md

-Open PointAnimator.exe to run the app.
+Open EAM.exe to run the app.